scotws/LiaraForth/docs/TESTS.md

 t <2> 1 2  ok
 ```

-### TEST MOVE, CMOVE and CMOVE>
+## TEST MOVE, CMOVE and CMOVE>

-Move is based on MVP and MVN instructions of the 65816
+MOVE is based on MVP and MVN instructions of the 65816.

-## Simple MOVE tests
+### Simple MOVE tests
 ```
 hex
 1000 10 erase           \ clean area to test in